 About St Edmund’s College, Wahroonga

-Technology plays a significant role in delivering educational programs at the college.
-They are inspired by the firm belief that the young people they serve have a fundamental right to a quality education that is meaningful, purposeful and hope-filled.
-Their vision is to enrich the hearts and minds of young people with special needs for active participation in their community.
+They are inspired by the firm belief that the young people they serve have a fundamental right to a quality, meaningful, purposeful, and hope-filled education.
+Their vision is to enrich the hearts and minds of young people with special needs for active participation in their community and to prepare them for life post school.
 At St Edmund’s College, they believe that all children have great potential and an enormous amount to offer the world, and their work as an educational community is to support their students to achieve this.

 - Ages: Year 5 – Year 12